Shreyas9699/OpenGL-Explorations/README.md

   - Cube With Texture and Lighting
   - Fractal Brownian Motion Plane With Lighting
   - Load and Tessellate Height Map
+  - Load 3D model using Assimp
+  - Particles in 3D (Implements in CPU)

 ## Getting Started
 You can follow same instrunctions on `https://github.com/Shreyas9699/opengl-base-template` to set it up.